zeptofs/nz-api-documentation/source/index.html.md

 `POST /open_agreements`

-Create an Open Agreement that can be accepted by anyone
+Create an Open Agreement that can be accepted by anyone.

+<aside class="notice">You can set any of the term metrics to <code>null</code> if you wish them to not have a limit.</aside>

 > Body parameter